Drag on Cylinders Moving in Superfluid 3He-B as the Dimension Spans the Coherence Length: Two contributions to the force

 As it was shown in \cite{fisher1989beyond} the function $\tilde{\sigma}_{tr}(\eta_p,up_F)$ can be approximated by the formula:

-where $\lambda$ is the geometrical factor which is of the order of unity for macroscopic objects and zero for ions, and $\theta(x-x_0)$ is the Heaviside step function.
+where $\lambda$ is the geometrical factor which is of the order of unity for macroscopic objects and zero for ions, $\tilde{\sigma}_0(\eta_p)$ describes the magnitude of the contribution to the cross section from the scattering processes in the presence of the flow around the object (i.e. Andreev reflection), $\theta(x-x_0)$ is the Heaviside step function.
 As it is clear from the definition, parameter $\lambda$ determines the energy cut off on the scale of $up_F$ for the quasiparticles that can reach the object.
-It has the meaning of averaged value of the effective potential barrier for the given flow field and thus it depends on the geometry of the object.
+It has the meaning of an averaged value of the effective potential barrier for the given flow field and thus it depends on the geometry of the object.
 By changing $\lambda$ one can interpolate between two regimes: small object without backflow and macroscopic object with backflow.
-The characteristic size of the object where the interpolation occurs can be estimated from the fact, that the energy of the small object in superfluid \3 is a small part of the condensation energy $N_F\Delta^2$ in the volume $\xi_0^3$, i.e. of the order of $\frac{\sigma_{tr}}{\xi_0^2}N_F\Delta^2\xi_0^3$, $\frac{\sigma_{tr}}{\xi_0^2}\sim \frac{R^2}{\xi_0^2}\ll1$.
-By contrast, the energy of backflow around a macroscopic object is on the order of $R^3N_F\Delta^2\frac{\xi_0^2}{R^2}$, where the last multiplier comes from the gradient energy of the superfluid in the region near the object.
-These two energies are of the same order if $\xi_0\sim R$.
-The estimate also holds for long objects, i.e. wires.
-From this estimation one can conclude that the parameter $\lambda$ is in fact a function of $\xi_0/R$.
+The characteristic size of the object where the interpolation occurs can be estimated from the fact, that the energy of the small object in superfluid \3 is a small part of the condensation energy $N_F\Delta^2$.
+The small parameter for the point-like object is $\frac{R^2}{\xi_0^2}$ ($R$ -- size of the object) and $\frac{R}{\xi_0}$ is for the long object with length $L\gg\xi_0$ and transverse size $R$.
+The overall energy is found by integration over the volume where perturbation occurs: $\xi_0^3$ for the point-like object and $L\xi_0^2$ for the long object.
+Thus, the perturbation energies in considered above cases are the following: $N_F\Delta^2R^2\xi_0$ and $N_F\Delta^2RL\xi_0$ for the point-like object and long object correspondingly.
+By contrast, the energy of backflow around a macroscopic object is on the order of $R^3N_F\Delta^2\frac{\xi_0^2}{R^2}$ or $R^2LN_F\Delta^2\frac{\xi_0^2}{R^2}$ depending on the geometry, where the last multiplier comes from the gradient energy of the superfluid in the region near the object.
+The energy of the backflow and the static energy of the small object are of the same order if $\xi_0\sim R$ in both cases.
+From this estimation, one can conclude that the parameter $\lambda$ is in fact a function of $\xi_0/R$.
 A more detailed analysis of this fact is made in section~\ref{sec12}.